digi-ron/AU-Falcon-SPUD-Project/Audio/Speakers/Speakers.md

 - Wagon Rear Speakers (speakers are seemingly 4-5")

 ## Plug
 The standard speakers used in the AU Falcon are known as a 250 Series Quick Connect 2-way connector.
 They are easy enough to identify as they have a T-shaped housing on them.
-There are many manufacturers for these connectors, and such it should be relatively trivial to find one from an Automotive Shop
+There are many manufacturers for these connectors, and such it should be relatively trivial to find one from an Automotive Shop.

+Note that the Loom end connector is the female connector housing and that the factory speakers were fitted with male connector housings.

 ![Narva Quick Connect 2 way connector set](./2-way-speaker-connector.png)